shivammehta25/shivammehta25.github.io/_posts/2023-01-27-temperature-in-language-models-open-ai-whisper-probabilistic-machine-learning.md

 ## What is the need for sampling temperature?

-Now, this is a hyperparameter question, but we can think about it why we need to choose the sampling temperature.
+The first thing we will talk about is why we need the temperature parameter.

-1. Let's assume our two-dimensional data sits on a banana manifold! (i.e the actual data in a 2-D space sits on a banana-looking distribution)
+1. Let's assume our two-dimensional "ground truth" data has a banana-shaped distribution in the data manifold! (i.e the actual data in a 2-D space sits on a banana-looking distribution)

 ![banana manifold](banana_manifold_1.jpeg)
 _The data manifold_